 How to configure expiration for External users?

-The guest access expiration settings in SharePoint Online help to prevent external users from having indefinite access to your SharePoint and OneDrive sites.
-Once the external user reached the configured expiration date, he’ll lose this access to the site.
-If needed, You can extend the guest user’s access, or you can re-invite the external user again.
+The guest access expiration settings in SharePoint Online helps to prevent external users from having indefinite access to your SharePoint and OneDrive sites.
+Once the external user reaches the configured expiration date, he’ll lose this access to the site.
+If needed, You can extend the guest user’s access or re-invite the external user again.

 Follow these steps to set external user expiry to SharePoint Online and OneDrive for Business: